 In that same GOBankingRates study, they found that 46% of Americans have $0 saved for retirement right now.

 I mean, come on people.
-I don’t want to be insensitive, because I know life is hard and everyone’s situation is different, but we need to prioritize saving.
+I don’t want to be insensitive, because I know life is hard and everyone’s situation is different, but we all need to prioritize saving.

 The FIRE movement is all about creating a budget, saving aggressively, and taking control of your spending.
 Which is something I think everyone could benefit from.